 Sweet Amber Brew Cafe

-Funnily enough, the inspiration for Sweet Amber Brew Cafe came from a bottle shop named “Plonk”.
-Initially Dane Adkins and Nicole Berry wanted to open a takeaway bottle shop, but after discovering too many licensing hurdles, they decided to open a small cafe-bar instead.
+A bottle shop named “Plonk” inspired Sweet Amber Brew.
+Initially Dane Adkins wanted to open a takeaway bottle shop, but after discovering too many licensing hurdles, he decided to open a small cafe-bar instead.

-Weekly events include a wood-fired pizza night; art exhibitions; a fire pit and marshmallows in the winter.
-There are also brew days by local brewers and appearances by local food trucks to add variety to the menu.
+Month-to-month the venue displays works by a different local artist.
+There are also fire pit and marshmallow events in winter, brew days by local brewers and appearances by local food trucks to add variety to the menu.

 We do not seek or accept payment from the cafes, restaurants, bars and shops listed in the Directory – inclusion is at our discretion.
 Venue profiles are written by independent freelancers paid by Broadsheet.